Ship attacked by Yemen's Houthi rebels sinks in the Red Sea, 6 of 25 aboard rescued

 6 of 25 on board have been rescued

+Three people also were killed during the hourslong attack on the ship, the EU force said, and their nationalities were not immediately known.

-During an hourslong attack, armed rebels attacked the ship with rocket-propelled grenades and small arms, later using two drones and two drone boats carrying bombs to strike the vessel, the EU force said.
+The armed rebels had attacked the ship with rocket-propelled grenades and small arms, later using two drones and two drone boats carrying bombs to strike the vessel, the EU force said.
 The Eternity C sank at 7:50 a.m.
 Wednesday, it added.

 The ship, flagged out of Liberia but owned by a Greek firm, likely had been targeted like the Magic Seas over its firm doing business with Israel.
 Neither vessel apparently requested an escort from the EU force.